-This door-to-door, handicapped accessible service is available Monday through Friday from 8:30 AM to 4:00 PM (last pickup at about 3:30 PM).
-On the two Mondays each month we provide transportation to a shopping location outside of Sudbury – Market Basket in Hudson on 2nd Mondays and WalMart in Hudson on last Mondays.
+The Sudbury Senior Center offers door-to-door, handicapped accessible van service Monday through Friday from 8:30 AM to 4:00 PM (last pickup at about 3:30 PM).
+Two Mondays each month we provide transportation to Market Basket and Walmart in Hudson on 1st and 3rd Mondays of the month.
 Van service is available to seniors and people with disabilities who live in Sudbury.
 New Riders must complete a MetroWest Regional Transit Authority (MWRTA) application and send a check (to MWRTA) to set up an account for van donations.
 Applications can be mailed or emailed.
 Please call the Senior Center for more information at (978) 443-3055.

 Once you have an account, schedule a ride by calling the MetroWest Regional Transit Authority (MWRTA) Reservation Center at (508) 820-4650 at least 48 business hours in advance.
 The van travels within Sudbury and to some destinations close to Sudbury’s borders.
 The cost for in-town trips is $1.00 each way, and $2.00 each way for out-of-town trips.